Whitfield, Victoria: Facilities

+In 2023, the Rural City of Wangaratta constructed an adventure playground and visitor hub, including new toilets and footpaths, in the town.

 Transport

 There is a link between Whitfield and Melbourne's tourist railway Puffing Billy.
 In 1897 the Victorian Railways accepted the tender from the Baldwin Locomotive Works, Philadelphia, U.S.A. for narrow-gauge locomotives of the ‘A’ Class, (two 2 foot 6 inch-gauge locomotives) and the first two to be received were placed on the Whitfield/Wangaratta line construction project.
 Thus the line has the distinction of being the first narrow-gauge line to be built in Victoria.
 Some of the whistle stop name-boards such as Angleside, Claremont, Dwyer, Pieper and Jarrott can still be seen.
+The line terminated in Whitfield and still can be seen is the historic locomotive terminus shed at the town center although in a state of near terminal disrepair.
 There is now a bus service that has replaced the old train system, still taking the same route in and out of Wangaratta.
 The bus runs on Monday, Wednesday and Friday.

+Climate

+Climate data for Whitfield are sourced at nearby Edi Upper.
+Winters are cool to cold, damp and rainy with occasional snow, while summer is warm and sunny interspersed with periods of cooler weather.
+On 3 February 2005 the maximum temperature did not exceed 10.6 C all day.